Transportation in Mississauga: Highways

-MiWay service connects to the commuter rail service of GO Transit at its stations throughout Mississauga along three railway lines.
-It also has connections with nearby transit systems, including Brampton Transit to the north, Oakville Transit to the west, York Region Transit to the northeast, and the Toronto Transit Commission (TTC) to the east.
-It also connects to Line 2 Bloor–Danforth at the Islington and Kipling stations of the Toronto subway.

 Airport

 Toronto Pearson International Airport (YYZ) is the busiest airport in Canada with over 40 million passengers in 2015.
 It is an international airport which serves the city of Toronto and municipalities in the Greater Toronto Area and beyond.
 Non-stop domestic flights to all major and many secondary cities throughout Canada are operated from the airport by several airlines.
 In 1952, the airport became the first in the world to provide facilities for United States border preclearance for flights to the United States.